 In this cafe, refrigeration is provided by cool mountain water fed from a small mountain stream – there is no electricity.

 It is walkable, by necessity.
-Most anything you need is available in a five to ten minute walk from your door.
+Most anything you need – shopping, school, work, healthcare – is available in a five to ten minute walk from your door.

-It is communal – there are basically no police present, so most problems are solved in the community.
+It is communal – there are basically no police present in the medina, so most problems are solved in the community.
 Violence is squashed through neighbors’ intervention and social pressure.
-Public fountains with fresh, clean water can be found at most major intersections.
-Same with mosques, which, in addition to the square full of small shops, are at the center of residents’ spiritual and social lives.
+Public fountains with fresh, safe drinking water can be found at most major intersections.
+Same with mosques, which, in addition to the streets lined with small, locally-owned shops, are at the center of residents’ spiritual and social lives.

 Most all food is organic, fresh, and affordable, sold with zero plastic packaging.

-The narrow streets, paved with stone, between high mud-walled homes are many degrees cooler than the open air outside the medina, meaning that while most who live within don’t have air conditioning, they don’t really need it either.
+The narrow streets are shaded between high-walled homes.
+As a result, temperatures within the medina are typically several degrees cooler than the open air outside of it.
+So, while most who live within the medina don’t have air conditioners, they don’t really need them either.

 Dusk falls on the densely packed medina of Fez.
 In this rooftop photo, it is easy to see the density, the open courtyards, and the mosques – recognizable from their tall towers – stretching into the distance.

 Since there are few-to-no vehicles in the medina, the streets are designed for human traffic – stairways are common in mountain towns.